eehlers/eehlers.github.io/nanopi/nanopi.01.notes.md

 Many devices of this type allow you to create a script which gets loaded by the bootloader to customize the device startup.
 The R6C does not support this feature, the manufacturer's fork of U-Boot is not configured to load a boot script.

+### U-Boot parameters ignored

+At startup you can hit `CTRL-C` to access the U-Boot "monitor" (command prompt), where you can edit the startup parameters.
+Then you hit `boot` and normally your changes are applied to the current run.
+But this does not seem to work on the R6C.
+I did some digging and it turns out that the bootloader disregards any values entered into the monitor.
+This looks to me like a flaw in the vendor's implementation of U-Boot.

 ### Unable to Save U-Boot parameters

-Normally from the U-Boot monitor (command prompt) you should be able to save any changes with the command `saveenv`.
+Normally from the U-Boot monitor you should be able to save any changes with the command `saveenv`.
 This does not work on the R6C, the bootloader was compiled with this feature disabled.
 I tried recompiling the bootloader from source with the feature enabled but it still didn't work, I think because the SD image lacks the partition which U-Boot requires to store its state.
+A similar problem is described [here](https://e2e.ti.com/support/processors-group/processors/f/processors-forum/330933/environment-variable-store-issue).